 Remove seed pods from your crape myrtles to enjoy one more bloom cycle this month.

 Flowers to plant now include:

 Annuals and perennials to plant this month include begonias, blue daze, bush daisy, buttercup, coleus, cosmos, gaillardia, guara, lysimachia, melampodium, pentas, plectranthus, salvia, sweet potato, and zinnia.

-Vegetables and herbs to plant now include: basil, beans, carrots, chives, cucumbers, dill, eggplant, fennel, lavender, lettuce, marjoram, mint, onions, oregano, parsley, peppers, radishes, sage, tomatoes, and thyme.
+Vegetables and herbs to plant in your September Florida garden include basil, beans, collards, coriander, corn, cucumber, eggplant, fennel, kale, marjoram, mint, mustard, onions, peas, peppers, radishes, rosemary, sage, squash, thyme, and tomatoes.